• Disease Overview

 Causes

-Parents of several individuals with the disorder have been closely related by blood (consanguineous).
-In these cases, there is a higher than normal chance that both parents carry, and consequently may pass on, the genes necessary for development of the disorder.
+Parents of several individuals with this disorder have been closely related by blood (consanguineous).
+In these families, there is a higher-than-normal chance that both parents carry, and consequently may pass on, the gene variants that cause this disorder.

 • < Previous section